Daniel-KM/Omeka-plugin-ArchiveFolder/README.md

 Notes for metadata files:

-- A metadata file can contain multiple documents.
+- A metadata file can contain one or multiple documents.
 - Referenced files in metadata files can be external to the original folder.
-- Metadata files can be anywhere in the folder, as long as the paths to the referenced files urls are absolute or relative to it.
+- Metadata files can be anywhere in the folder, as long as the paths to the referenced files urls are absolute or relative to it and that the server has access to it.

 See below for more details on metadata files.